garvincasimir/Elasticsearch-Azure-PAAS/README.md

 The Discovery Plugin
 -----------------------
 The discovery plugin gets information about the role instances from the webrole using named pipes.
-I would have used the java azure sdk Runtime api but the name pipe it depends only available when using ProgramEntryPoint.
-You can view the code in the [Elasticsearch-Azure-PAAS-Plugin](https://github.com/garvincasimir/Elasticsearch-Azure-PAAS-Plugin) repository.
-There is lots of cleaning up to do.
+I would have used the java azure sdk Runtime api but the named pipe it depends on is only available when using the ProgramEntryPoint option.
+The code can be viewed in the [Elasticsearch-Azure-PAAS-Plugin](https://github.com/garvincasimir/Elasticsearch-Azure-PAAS-Plugin) repository.
+There is lots of cleaning to be done.

 Other Useful Plugins
 -----------------------